-In December 1836, the regiment was permitted to bear the word Gibraltar on its Colours in commemoration of its distinguished service in the defence of Gibraltar, and to bear the Castle and Key, being part of the armorial bearings of that fortress, together with the motto Montis Insignia Calpe in recognition of its distinguished service in the defence of the Rock from 1779 to 1783.
+In December 1836, the 39th Foot was permitted to bear the word Gibraltar, the Castle and Key of that fortress, together with the motto Montis Insignia Calpe in recognition of its distinguished service in the defence of the Rock from 1779 to 1783.

 The paymaster had alleged that (i) the bounties meant to be paid to two recruits who had enlisted in April 1804, were misappropriated by the commanding officer; (ii) that in August 1804, he had intentionally delayed to forward the resignation of the commission of Lt Fry 39th Regiment, who had wished to sell his Ensigncy which he had purchased, for the payment of his debts, and by which criminal neglect, the debts of Lt Fry, pledged on the security of his commission had remained unpaid; (iii) that in April 1805 he had embezzled £20 8s 6d from the Board of Ordnance as the alleged expense of engraving and marking 817 stand of arms, which had been previously paid for by the soldiers of the regiment; (iv) that in September 1805, while in command of the 39th Foot, he had signed a false requisition for forage for his horse, but which he delivered to another officer of the regiment, who was not entitled to receive forage from the public stores; (v) that in June 1805, he had ordered the paymaster to continue Pte James Cotterill of Captain Waddell's Company, in the rank of sergeant in the pay list and muster roll, knowing that Pte Cotterill had been reduced to the rank of private by the sentence of a Regimental Court Martial.

-Malta 18 July 1806 Three men of the 39th were killed in the explosion of a gun powder magazine at Vittoriosa.
+18 July Three men of the 39th were killed in the explosion of a gun powder magazine at Vittoriosa.

 At the Court of Enquiry held in Valletta on 21 July 1806, Gnr Robert Cresey, one of the working party on the evening of 16 July in the magazine of Vittoriosa, where he assisted in the unloading of several shells, stated that the boxes containing the shells were opened with an iron chisel.
 That seeing much danger in carrying on such work in the magazine he remonstrated with Bdr Anderson who desired him to mind his own business.
 The magazine blew up on the 18th July killing the working party consisting of an NCO and 12 gunners.

-Malta 1 Sept 1808 Strength 8 Coys: 30 commissioned and Warrant Officers, 54 NCOs, 699 rank and file fit for duty, 50 rank and file sick, 833 total officers and men.
+1 Sep Strength 8 Coys: 30 commissioned and Warrant Officers, 54 NCOs, 699 rank and file fit for duty, 50 rank and file sick, 833 total officers and men.

-Malta 1 Dec 1808 Strength 8 Coys: 21 commissioned and Warrant Officers, 54 NCOs, 705 rank and file fit for duty, 38 rank and file sick, 832 total officers and men.
+1 Dec Strength 8 Coys: 21 commissioned and Warrant Officers, 54 NCOs, 705 rank and file fit for duty, 38 rank and file sick, 832 total officers and men.

 In 1811, the Battalion was replaced in Malta by the 2nd/14th Regiment of Foot.
 The whole battalion commanded by Lt Col the Hon R W O'Callaghan, embarked for the Peninsula.
 It arrived at Lisbon in October 1811.
 It took part in the Battle of Vitoria on 21 June 1813, and served in the Pyrenees during July and August 1813, at Nivelle on 10 November 1813, in the passage of the Nive on 9 December 1813 and at Orthes on 27 February 1814.